GRADUATE PROGRAM

 What level of proficiency in MESAAS languages is required for entry?

-Applicants must have at least a year of language training in their major language at the time of their application for the MA and PhD programs.
-Applicants for the free-standing M.A. can be admitted with one year of language training but more is of course beneficial.
-For PhD students, considerable language competence is to be demonstrated by the end of the first and third years of the program, so when vetting applicants we look for strong evidence of ability in languages.
+Doctoral applicants must have at least two years of formal language training (or the equivalent) in their main research language at the time of entry into the program.
 The appropriate level for admission to the program will vary with the course of study and program of research you plan to follow, and can be discussed in advance with the faculty with whom you expect to study.
+Applicants for the free-standing M.A. can be without formal language training but more is of course beneficial.

 Do you require a writing sample?